WeblateOrg/weblate/docs/admin/install.rst

 get PostgreSQL error about not existing role during the database migration (``psycopg2.errors.UndefinedObject: role "weblate@hostname" does not exist``).

+.. _mysql:

 MySQL and MariaDB
 +++++++++++++++++

 Weblate can be also used with MySQL or MariaDB, please see :ref:`django:mysql-notes` and :ref:`django:mariadb-notes` for caveats using Django with those.

+Weblate requires MySQL at least 5.7.8 or MariaDB at least 10.2.7.

 .. hint::